 60 months |

-Alaska prohibits drivers who are under the age of 21 years old to have any measurable amount of alcohol in their system while driving.
-A driver who refuses to submit to a test or who produces a measurable amount of alcohol will be cited for a minor OUI and released.
+Alaska prohibits drivers who are younger than 21 years old from having any measurable amount of alcohol in their system while driving.
+A motorist younger than 21 who refuses to submit to a test or who produces a measurable amount of alcohol will face the same penalties as a minor OUI.
+(Alaska Stat. §§ 28.35.280, 28.35.285 (2025).)

 1st Offense |